Abeer-Alsafran-ku/AbeerAtCERN/README.md

 * make two <- for running the blockingScatter()
 * make three <- for running the nonBlockingSend()
 * make four <- for running the blockingSend()
+* make six <- for running the blockingSendrecv()

+## Notes:
-Please adapt the implementation according to your needs for optimal utility.
+* Please adapt the implementation according to your needs for optimal utility.
+* original_result_csv file is the original code before adding barrier and MPI_Wait.